AssassinUKG/tab-napping/README.md

 ## Desc

 When you open a link in a new tab ( ```target="_blank"``` ), the page that opens in a new tab can access the initial tab and change it's location using the window.opener property.
+This is to serve malware or other phishing attack

 ## Tab napping (manual)